The Imaginary Ancestor: What Came Before the Type 20?

 The Albishorn Type 10 is not a remake or homage—it’s a reinterpretation of a watch that never existed, created with the fidelity of a historical piece and the precision of a contemporary chronometer.
 It stands out not only in design and engineering but also in imagination, making it one of the most compelling pilot chronographs available under CHF 4,000.Who Should Buy the Albishorn Type 10 Classic?

-This timepiece is tailor-made for:• Pilot watch enthusiasts who want a unique twist on the traditional Type 20 aesthetic.
+• Pilot watch enthusiasts who want a unique twist on the traditional Type 20 aesthetic.

 • Collectors looking for COSC-certified chronographs with historical flair.